saltstack/salt/doc/ref/cli/salt-cp.rst

     desitination will be assumed to be a directory.
 Finally, recursion is now supported, allowing for entire directories to be copied.

+.. versionchanged:: 2016.11.7,Nitrogen
+    Returned tha old mode when salt-cp copies all files in one command back.
+    The new chunked mode is available with the new ``-C``, ``--cunked`` argument.
+    The compression and directories copying and large files support is available in the chunked mode only.

 Options
 =======